Table of Contents

 Can universities text parents as well as students?

-Yes, but parents must opt in separately.
+Yes, but parents must opt in separately for incoming messages.
 Many institutions maintain dual lists: one for students and one for guardians.

 Can students reply to university text messages?

-This depends on the platform.
+This depends on the text messaging platform.
 With tools like CallHub, two-way texting is enabled, allowing staff to answer student questions in real time.